Tips To Use Neem Oil For Eczema

 Why Does It Work?

-Both neem and turmeric are known for their antibacterial and antifungal properties.
-The healing touch of neem and turmeric reduces the itching while honey keeps your skin moisturized, helping in reducing the symptoms of eczema.
+Both neem and turmeric are known for their antibacterial, antifungal, and antiviral properties.
+The healing touch of neem and turmeric reduces the itching while honey keeps your skin moisturized, helping in reducing the symptoms of eczema

-To further soothe and moisturize your skin, you can also include fresh aloe vera gel in this mixture.
+To further soothe and moisturize your skin, you can also add fresh aloe vera gel to this remedy.

 2. Neem And Coconut Oils